-The City Hall Relocation Project will cost an estimated $12 million coming from the general bond funds.
+The City Hall Relocation Project will cost an estimated $12 million, with $9 million coming from the 2017 General Fund Bond.
 The existing Ocoee City Hall is undergoing structural stress as a result of its location near Starke Lake.
 In addition, City Hall staff is spread across two buildings, which reduces operational efficiency.
-The City Hall will be moved to city-owned property at the northeast corner of Bluford Avenue and McKey Street to serve as a bridge from the private commercial and residential spaces of the downtown area and the enhanced public spaces of the Lakeshore Center.
+The City Hall will be moved to city-owned property at the northeast corner of Bluford Avenue and McKey Street to serve as a bridge from the private commercial and residential spaces of the downtown area to the enhanced public spaces of the Lakeshore Center.
 This single structure will house all of the City Hall staff and provide ground floor spaces for retail and food services.
 Related to this project is relocation of the employee clinic to the City Hall Annex, which will continue to house the city’s Parks & Recreation Department.

 General Fund Capital Bond Construction Schedule

 Using the "design-build" method, the design criteria package will include detailed drawings from the design-build firm to decide most structural elements.
 Some land acquisition will be required.